 Low intensity levels of use involve swallowing or snorting it on occasion, which might not have yet resulted in full-blown addiction.
 The other categories, however, are psychological addictions.
-If you or someone you love uses meth to get a fast and strong high, it is necessary to seek medical treatment as soon as possible to reverse the addiction symptoms and lifestyle.2
+If you or someone you love uses meth to get a fast and intense high, it is necessary to seek medical treatment as soon as possible to reverse addiction symptoms.3

-Do not let the tragedy of methamphetamine addiction rob the world of the authentic personality that you know to exist behind the disorder.
+Do not let the tragedy of methamphetamine addiction rob the world of your authentic self.
 Help is available, and it is usually not beyond reach in either physical or financial terms.

 1 National Institute on Drug Abuse.
 Methamphetamine.
 Sept 2013.
 Retrieved 7 Jul 2017.

 2 National Institute on Drug Abuse.
 What Are the Long Term Effects of Methamphetamine Use?
 Sept 2013.
 Retrieved 7 Jul 2017.